-Our Code of Conduct and Anti-Slavery Policy contain specific provisions on human rights, employment rights and anti-slavery practices which is discussed with new employees on induction and generally, as part of ongoing training Workspace delivers to its employees during the year.
+Our Code of Conduct and Anti-Slavery Policy contain specific provisions on human rights, employment rights and anti-slavery practices.
+Training on these documents is provided to all new starters as part of their induction programme and periodic reminders are sent to all staff as appropriate.

 Our Whistleblowing Policy specifically highlights that issues relating to slavery, servitude, forced and compulsory labour and human trafficking, whether within Workspace or its supply chain, can be reported to our confidential Whistleblowing Hotline.